 EURid’s principle governance structures are its members represented in the Strategic Committee.
 The members elect the Board of Directors, which in turn oversees EURid’s management team and operations.

-The European Commission appointed EURid to manage the .eu top-level domain and its variants in other languages in 2003 and again in 2013.
+The European Commission appointed EURid to manage the .eu top-level domain and its variants in other languages in 2003.
 Core aspects of its governance and public policy rules are set out in primary legislation (most recently, Regulation 2019/517), which are closely overseen by the European Commission.
 The Commission has the ultimate power to define principles for the implementation of the .eu TLD (including establishing eligibility criteria for the registration of .eu domain names), designation of the registry, and oversight of the registry.

 Any non-commercial organisation with a pan-European stakeholder interest in the Internet may become a member of EURid.